 I have lived in the Inland Northwest for several years now.
-Though I don't do any hardcore or extreme outdoor activities, I would consider myself somewhat of an outdoor enthusiast.
+Though I don't participate in any hardcore or extreme outdoor activities, I would consider myself somewhat of an outdoor enthusiast.

-As the KREM team is celebrating Warm Up Winter on Thursday, I am dreaming of summer hikes by the lake and basking in the sunlight while strolling along one of my favorite trails.
+Summer is almost upon us and I am always daydreaming of hikes by the lake and basking in the sunlight while strolling along one of my favorite trails.

 As I daydream, I am sharing five of my favorite spots to hike, or take a nice walk, around the Inland Northwest.

 Mineral Ridge is a 3.3 -mile loop with stunning views of Lake Coeur d’Alene.

 Visit North Idaho describes it as an “easy to moderate” hike, but there are definitely some switchbacks you will have to tackle if you go.

 Fun fact: It was built in 1962 as the Bureau of Land Management’s first developed recreation site in Idaho and was designated as a National Recreation Trail 20 years later.

 In the winter, Mineral Ridge is a great place to see migrating bald eagles feeding on kokanee salmon.
 They usually arrive in the area around November and leave in February.